Diese Informationen stehen leider nicht in deutscher Sprache zur Verfügung. Deshalb bieten wir Ihnen den englischen Text an.

 Operational risk management

-Kendrion’s companies make active use of quality systems designed to improve the processes.
+Kendrion’s companies make active use of quality systems designed to improve its processes.
 Virtually all companies have been awarded ISO certification, and possess the relevant safety and quality certificates.

 Financial reporting risk management